Early Action Applicants

 Emerson offers several need-based and merit-based financial aid programs.
 To be considered for merit-based aid, you should have a distinguished academic record, or demonstrate leadership or outstanding potential either in your school or community.
 To apply for need-based aid, you must be a U.S. citizen or U.S. permanent resident and you must follow the application steps below.

 You may complete this application beginning now.
 Collegeboard (CSS) will transmit the data to Emerson College as long as you pay the appropriate fees.
 Our CSS PROFILE school code is 3367.
-This application must be received on time for consideration of institutional need-based funds.
+This application must be received and processed before the early action deadline of November 15, 2016 to be considered for institutional need-based funds.

 The noncustodial parent needs to fill out the Noncustodial Parent's Statement.
 Emerson College does not participate in the Noncustodial PROFILE offered by the College Board.
-This application must be received on time for consideration of institutional need-based funds.
+This application must be received by November 30th for consideration of institutional need-based funds.

 If you receive an initial tentative award, you may be required to submit the remaining documents to complete your file and verify your aid offer.
 Additional documents may include: